001Chijioke/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Executive permission to the owner of the file hello
+Multiple permission to owner and group owner